ShashankRaghuraj/CSE-5524-Final-Project/README.md

 Run `python grading_scripts.py color_knn` to find the 5 nearest neighbors in representation space to 5 random images using the contrastive encoder that was trained to only care about color
 Run `python grading_scripts.py colorless_knn` to find the 5 nearest neighbors in representation space to 5 random images using the contrastive encoder that was trained to be invariant to color

+All outputs are saved in the folder `output_images`

 # GENERAL, NOT FOR THE GRADERS